Authored by Courtney Baugh and KaLeigh Lee

-The word “celebrity” is defined as “a person who is famous” in the Merriam-Webster Dictionary (Merriam-Webster 2016).
-Furthermore, unlike well-known politicians and business professionals, a celebrity is an individual whose success in the field in which made them famous does not necessarily add to their status once they are established (Rojek 2014).
+The word celebrity is defined as “a famous or celebrated person” in the Merriam-Webster Dictionary (Merriam-Webster 2019).
+Furthermore, unlike well-known politicians and business professionals, a celebrity is an individual whose success in the field that made them famous does not necessarily add to their status once they are established (Rojek 2014).
 Modern celebrities are typically associated with the athletic and entertainment industries, including the sub-categories of film, television, and music (Rojek 2014).

-Celebrity philanthropy, therefore, is when a famous celebrity does a philanthropic act, such as giving money, volunteering time, or associating themselves with an organization or cause.
+Celebrity philanthropy, therefore, is when a famous person performs a philanthropic act, such as giving money, volunteering time, or associating themselves with an organization or cause.
 Because philanthropy includes such a wide-range of actions, there are varying levels of involvement when a celebrity partakes in philanthropic activities (Piazza 2011).

 The concept of celebrity philanthropy is a more recently developed term, which has become increasingly used in contemporary times.
 Still, although the concept is generally a modern one, acts of celebrity philanthropy have occurred for quite some time.
 In fact, these partnerships existed during World War II, when the United States Army and the Screen Actors Guild worked together to provide entertainment to the armed forces through USO Camp Shows, Inc. (Piazza 2011).
 Judy Garland, Frank Sinatra, and Humphrey Bogart, were among the participating celebrities, and resulted in over 300,000 performances, which reached over 173 million individuals, throughout the time of the war (Piazza 2011).

-These early encounters of celebrity philanthropy were seen mostly as a form of activism or one time social good activities, rather than a longer term mutually benefiting alliance or partnership like we see today (Piazza 2011).
-A shift towards these mutually benefiting relationships occurred at the turn of the century when Hollywood realized the potential positive impact philanthropic work could have on a celebrity’s career (Piazza 2011).
-This shift has resulted in charity work becoming part of the celebrity’s business, impacting their brand, and therefore, often being seen as a necessity rather than voluntary act (Piazza 2011; Randall 2008).
+These early encounters of celebrity philanthropy were seen mostly as a form of activism or one-time social good activities, rather than a longer term alliance or partnership like we see today (Piazza 2011).
+A shift toward these mutually benefiting relationships occurred at the turn of the century when Hollywood realized the potentially positive impact philanthropic work could have on a celebrity’s career (Piazza 2011).
+This shift has resulted in charity work becoming part of a celebrity’s business, impacting their brand, and therefore, often being seen as a necessity rather than voluntary act (Piazza 2011; Randall 2008).

 The relationship between celebrities and nonprofit organizations is one that is potentially beneficial to both parties.
 In recent years, the relationship has become more of an alliance, acting in some cases as a business partnership rather than a voluntary act (Piazza 2011; Randall 2008).
 In theory, these partnerships provide nonprofit organizations with an increase in exposure and public awareness, and hopefully, therefore an increase in connections and support (Kelly, Morgan & Coule 2014; Piazza 2011; Randall 2008).
 In return, celebrities are gaining a positive good-doer and charitable image while hopefully impacting a cause they are passionate about (Kelly, Morgan & Coule 2014; Piazza 2011; Randall 2008).
 With this relationship becoming more mutually impactful, celebrities are becoming more involved in the nonprofit sector now more than ever.